rae xiang

 .

 It was one of the most meaningful yet difficult to comprehend years of my life.
-I found myself in unintentional months long isolation post-graduation, without enough of a Self to split three-ways into a Swede-Chinese-American.
+School was fantastic but I was left without enough of a Self to split three-ways into a Swede-Chinese-American.

 In August 2024, moved back to San Francisco with a new appreciation of the culture I had taken for granted.
-Finding footing in the tech-art scene and collective craft spaces, I now stand face to face with the city who has made me who I am today.
+Finding footing in the art community and reconnected with my families of all forms, I now stand face to face with the humans who have made me who I am today.